How does a business funding broker work

 The answer is almost always no. Here's why:

-Lenders build broker compensation into their standard pricing.
-The rate a lender offers through a broker is typically the same — or often better — than what they'd offer you going direct.
+Funders build broker compensation into their standard pricing.
+The rate a funder offers through a broker is typically the same — or often better — than what they'd offer you going direct.
 This is because:

 What a Good Broker Does That You Can't Do Alone

-After working with hundreds of businesses, brokers know which lenders are most flexible on credit scores, which ones prefer specific industries, and which ones offer the fastest funding.
-This institutional knowledge saves you from wasted applications and hard credit pulls.
+After working with hundreds of businesses, brokers know which funders are most flexible on credit scores, which ones prefer specific industries, and which ones offer the fastest funding.
+This institutional knowledge saves you from wasted applications and separate credit applications.

 Negotiates on your behalf

-Brokers with strong lender relationships can sometimes negotiate better terms — lower factor rates, longer repayment periods, or higher funding amounts — than you'd get applying directly.
+Brokers with strong funder relationships can sometimes negotiate better terms — lower factor rates, longer repayment periods, or higher funding amounts — than you'd get applying directly.

 Identifies the right product for your situation